bilingual-method-of-teaching-english

 Is a student’s mother tongue a help or hindrance in learning a new language?

-Pop your head into English language classes around the world and it would appear it’s more often considered a hindrance.
+Pop your head into English language classes around the world and it would appear it’s more often considered a hindrance, where the full immersion method is usually preferred.

-Proponents of the bilingual method argue that the mother tongue is an essential tool for achieving fluency in a second language.
+But proponents of the bilingual method—which uses the students’ native tongue as well as the target language together—argue that including the mother tongue in the classroom is an effective tool for achieving fluency in a second language.

 What’s the Bilingual Method?

-Our focus here is on the third method: the bilingual method.
-This method was developed by C.J.
-Dodson in the 1960s and 1970s.
-Dodson set out to make improvements to the audio-visual method (which has much in common with the direct method outlined above).
-The bilingual method makes use of the traditional three P’s: presentation, practice, production.
-The three P’s are the three main stages of any language lesson.
+The method was developed by C.J.
+Dodson in the 1960s, and it makes use of the traditional three Ps: presentation, practice, production.
 First, you present material.
 Then you all practice together and students are expected to produce something with their new knowledge.

-The bilingual method advocates the use of the L1 in learning the L2.
-It’s distinct from the grammar-translation method in that it places a strong emphasis on oral language.
-Later in this post we’ll examine in more detail how these principles can benefit learning in your classroom.
+The bilingual method advocates the use of the L1 in learning the L2, and it places a strong emphasis on spoken language.

 1. Students become functional bilinguals